KentonW16/ECM_Final-project-kenton-thomas/README.md

 	-  Accurate turns on varying surfaces achieved through motor calibration routine

 1. Detect when approaching a color card/wall
-	-  Achieved through interpreting interrupt on the clear channel on the color click RGBC sensor
+	-  Achieved through interpreting interrupt on the RGBC clear channel with a moving threshold

 1. Read the color card on the wall and determine color of card
 	-  Read the Red, Green and Blue values from the color click